adamblondon01/dbworkload-demo/README.md

 8. Configure the database and app server nodes

 9. Setup your database and client certificates.
 (You'll need client certs for both app server nodes.)
-Don't forget to include your app servers private IP addresses.
+Don't forget to include the private ip addresses for your database nodes, your local app server's private IP address and the remote app server's public ip address if you want to directly connect from an app server to a specific database cluster node.
 I suggest you do the certs creation on the app server that is in the database cluster region.

-See:
+    For more info see:

    [how to create your certificates](https://www.cockroachlabs.com/docs/stable/manage-certs-cli)

    [Certification creation on AWS](https://www.cockroachlabs.com/docs/stable/deploy-cockroachdb-on-aws#step-5-generate-certificates)

 11. Start your database.
-I suggest you write a bash script to do this on the app server in your database region.
+I suggest you write a bash script to do this on the app server in your database cluster region.
+Test connectivity from the local app server using the cockroach sql command directly to each database node.

-12. Setup and start HAProxy on both app server nodes.
+12. Setup and start HAProxy on the app server node in the same region as your database cluster.
 You can use the cockroach gen command to help.

     [Cockroach gen reference](https://www.cockroachlabs.com/docs/v24.2/cockroach-gen.html)

     For an example of a working HAProxy server configuration file see (Note the use of the private IP addresses):

     ![Example HAProxy Configuration File](https://github.com/adamblondon01/dbworkload-demo/blob/176cfcebacf634d538d53e3fe3ad9063fe08e9b6/haproxy.cfg)

+    Notice in the example that I've used the private IP addresses for each database node and I've setup a configuration for both ports 26257 and 8080 so that you can get SQL and dbconsole access locally and remotely.
+All you need to do is use the public or private IP address for the local app server depending on where you are connecting from and either port number.
+If you are connecting remotely, like from the remote app server, you'll need to use the public IP address for the local app server.

 ### Single Region Application Setup